oktadeveloper/okta-blog-hugo/content/blog/build-spring-microservices-with-docker.md

 ### Changes on services

 First, it is important to add the required dependencies.
-Add the following to both pom.xml (service, and ui projects):
+Add the following to both pom.xml (_school-service_, and _school-ui_ projects):

 ```xml
 <dependency>